No matter what sport you’re watching, you can bet Philadelphia has fans of the game and a bar full of people watching it.

 One of the largest and most popular game day hot spots, Tradesman’s offers the option to watch the game in four different spaces, two different levels and on multiple HD TVs, plus a giant ten foot media wall above the main bar.
 Premium sidewalk window seats allow you to enjoy the nice weather and watch the game through the custom open-to-the-bar windows.
 The grand, two-level historic building has 23 foot vaulted ceilings and large windows that open out to Chestnut and Juniper streets.

-Experience one-stop nightlife at Tabu Lounge with 15 HD TVs on the first floor, fun draft beers and cocktail menu, the infamous tater tot menu, weekly Quizzos and Bingo, and DJ dance parties — all in the heart of Philadelphia’s Gayborhood.
+Experience one-stop nightlife at Tabu Sports Bar & Lounge with 15 HD TVs on the first floor, fun draft beers and cocktail menu, the infamous tater tot menu, weekly Quizzos and Bingo, and DJ dance parties — all in the heart of Philadelphia’s Gayborhood.

 Enjoy craft brews from local breweries and favorites from around the world as well as authentic, brick oven pizza and elevated, American pub fare at City Tap House.
 The rustic yet comfortable bar’s dining atmosphere features reclaimed barn wood and repurposed steel, a 15-foot multi-screen and an open view of the kitchen.